rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>Despite a very dominating performance, USC failed to score against No. 4 Stanford.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/26/soccers-missed-chances-headline-draw-with-stanford/">Soccer’s missed chances headline draw with Stanford</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/26/soccers-missed-chances-headline-draw-with-stanford/">Soccer’s missed chances headline draw with Stanford</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/26/soccers-missed-chances-headline-draw-with-stanford/>